 Plan your installation carefully.
 If possible, position the stove so that the flue outlet is between joists or rafters.
 Drop a plumb line to the center of the flue outlet, and mark this center point on the ceiling.
 Lay out and frame in all openings, ensuring the specified 2-inch clearance to combustibles is maintained.
 Refer to Table 1 for framing dimensions, and mark the appropriate cutting lines around the center point.
-All openings should be square (all four sides), plumb, and in perfect alignment with each other (Figure 2).
+All openings should be square (all four sides), plumb, and in perfect alignment with each other (except for the inside "finished" surface of your wall (Figure 2).